Best Cheap Health Insurance in Illinois (2026)

 Average cost of health insurance in Illinois by plan tier and age

 • The plan level you choose also affects your rate.
-Plans with more coverage, like Gold, cost more per month but let you pay less for medical care.
 Plans with less coverage, like Bronze and Catastrophic, are usually cheaper each month, but you'll pay more when you go to the doctor.
+Plans with more coverage, like Gold and Silver, cost more per month but let you pay less for medical care.

-Health insurance in Illinois costs an average of $141 per month if you qualify for discounts based on your income.
+Health insurance in Illinois could cost around $228 per month if you qualify for discounts based on your income in 2026.

 You can use your subsidy to help you buy a plan from any company.
 Subsidies can be used for Bronze, Silver or Gold plans, but they can't be used on Catastrophic plans.